alefesouza/thanosjs/README.md

     Thanos JS reduces the file size of your project down to 50%, by randomly deleting half of the files.

     Usage
-    After install globally the reality, mind, space, time and soul packages from npm, just run:
+    After install it globally and the reality, mind, space, time and soul packages from npm, just run:

         $ thanos snap-fingers